pinski1/pinski1.github.io/source/_posts/2013-10-04-The-Unnamed-electronic-systems.markdown

 <br />
 Assuming a bout lasts 10 minutes then I will need a battery capacity of 6.6 Amp hours (Ah) if all the motors are constantly operating, the absolute worst case suggests I'd need a 31 Ah battery if the motors were continuously stalled.
 Neither of these estimates are particularly realistic as I will not be driving at top speed for all of a bout, and nor will the lifter be constantly extending and retracting.

-The 6.5 Ah figures is much more attainable so I will aim to have a battery that is close to this value.
-Another consideration is the voltage of the battery, the GR02s and the GLA-S are both rated at 18 Volts however I'm planning to over Volt them by using a 5 cell Li-Poly battery at 20.4 Volt, the motor controllers have PWM control so I will probably clamp the Voltages to 20 Volts to be safe.
+The 6.6 Ah figures is closer to being realistic so I will aim to have a battery that is close to this.
+Another consideration is the voltage of the battery, the GR02s and the GLA-S are both rated at 18 Volts however I'm planning to overvolt them by using a 5 cell Li-Poly battery at 18.5 Volt nominal.

 ###Radio Control Receiver
 To control the robot I am planning to use a DSM2 compatible transmitter and receiver set, DSM2 is a 2.4GHz standard that allows different receivers and transmitter from different manufacturers to work together.
 My robot will require a minimum of 3 channels, one for each drive motor and one for the weapon.
 I could use a further 4th channel to enable inverted control for when my robot is flipped over or to enable other functions remotely.